Planning the ultimate kid friendly weekend getaway this summer? Head to Canada’s Wonderland...

 Things to do at Canada’s Wonderland

 Before you set foot in the park, you can take a virtual tour of this vast entertainment wonderland.
-Take a seat on the tallest, scariest roller coaster at Canada’s Wonderland with an ultra-realistic video of their newest and wildest coaster, the Yukon Striker.
+Take a seat on one of Canada’s Wonderland's tallest, scariest roller coasters in an ultra-realistic video of the Yukon Striker.
 Adjust to full-screen, press play and get ready for some screaming.

 In the summer months, beat the heat with Splash Works, a 20-acre water park featuring the Plunge, Super Soaker, Rip Tide Racer and lazy river.
 The water park also has enough rides to leave you and your family cooled off and ready to head back to the main section of the park to dry off.

-In addition to the brand new Yukon Striker, there are tons of world-class roller coasters at Canada’s Wonderland.
+In addition to the brand new Snoopy’s Racing Railway, there are tons of world-class roller coasters at Canada’s Wonderland.
 With the Fast Lane wristband, enjoy unlimited rides and bypass the lines on 21 rides and attractions.
 Fast Lane Plus lets you bypass the lines on three of the most popular roller coasters: Yukon Striker, Leviathan and Behemoth.

 More cutting-edge attractions include the Mountain Bay Cliffs, where kids can climb to various heights to jump into the water below.
 At Beagle Brigade Airfield, the young ones will love the ride that takes them into the sky in an old-fashioned aeroplane.